Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Chadstone suburb has a median income among taxpayers of $56,790 and an average of $78,555.
+AreaSearch's latest postcode level ATO data for financial year 2023 reports Chadstone's median income among taxpayers at $56,790 and average at $78,555.
 Nationally, these figures are high compared to Greater Melbourne's median of $57,688 and average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $61,475 (median) and $85,036 (average).
-Census 2021 income data shows household, family and personal incomes in Chadstone cluster around the 64th percentile nationally.
-Income analysis reveals that 31.4% of residents earn between $1,500 - 2,999 weekly, mirroring the metropolitan region's 32.8%.
-Notably, 30.3% of residents earn above $3,000/week, indicating strong economic capacity.
-High housing costs consume 17.4% of income, but with strong earnings disposable income remains at the 63rd percentile.
+By September 2025, adjusted for Wage Price Index growth of 8.25%, estimated incomes would be approximately $61,475 (median) and $85,036 (average).
+Census 2021 income data shows Chadstone's household, family, and personal incomes cluster around the 64th percentile nationally.
+Income analysis reveals that 31.4% of residents earn between $1,500 - 2,999 weekly, mirroring the metropolitan region at 32.8%.
+Notably, 30.3% earn above $3,000/week, indicating strong economic capacity in the suburb.
+High housing costs consume 17.4% of income, but strong earnings place disposable income at the 63rd percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income